lspector/Clojush/README.txt

 - Possibly rename the auxiliary stack the "input" stack if no other uses are developed for it.
 - Write a "sufficient-args" fn/macro to clean up Push instruction definitions.
-- Convert structs to records, which should be faster.
-Experiments with Clojure 1.2 show this to be faster but there are not good examples yet to serve as the basis for changes.

 VERSION HISTORY
 20100227: - First distributed version.